 The general working hours for a Compliance Officer in the UK are 8am to 4pm, Monday to Friday.
 Working hours may vary upon the firm's trading hours.
 For example, larger corporations tend to have longer working hours, which may include working on Saturdays.

-Knowing the financial services industry: If you are considering a compliance career within financial services, you need to have a broad understanding of the financial world.
+Knowing the financial services industry: If you are considering a compliance recruitment process within financial services, you need to have a broad understanding of the financial world.
 Make sure to keep yourself abreast with the latest news in the sector, as they might have an impact on regulations or the overall world in which your firm operates in.

 Industry knowledge: Understanding the inside workings of the Prudential Regulation Authority and Financial Conduct Authority is fundamental when pursuing a career in compliance.
 Since Compliance Officers are expected to have an extensive understanding of the latest regulations and any changes when they do take place, get a head start as soon as possible.